Pegging

 Psychology

 The appeal is frequently linked to prostate stimulation, the novelty and intimacy of role reversal, and for some participants a mild power-exchange element in which conventional gendered expectations are playfully inverted.
 For the penetrating partner it can carry feelings of agency and closeness; for the receiving partner, vulnerability, trust, and a distinctive physical sensation.
-Qualitative work, for example a 2024 analysis of men's "most amazing" pegging experiences, emphasises themes of pleasure, trust, and the dismantling of stigma around heterosexual men enjoying receptive penetration.
+Qualitative work, for example Williams and colleagues' 2024 analysis of men's "most amazing" pegging experiences (n=15, Journal of Positive Sexuality), emphasises themes of pleasure, trust, novelty and the dismantling of stigma around heterosexual men enjoying receptive penetration.
 Much of the documented psychological tension is social rather than intrapsychic: the practice challenges gendered scripts that equate receptivity with diminished masculinity.

 Prevalence & culture